mumbleskates/bilrost/README.md

   compatibility
 * the encoded messages are relatively very compact, and their representation "on the wire" is very simple
-* the encoding is minimally* platform-dependent; each byte is specified, and there are no endianness incompatibility issues
+* the encoding is minimally[^floatbits] platform-dependent; each byte is specified, and there are no endianness incompatibility issues
 * when decoding, string and byte-string data is represented verbatim and can be referenced without copying
 * skipping irrelevant or undesired data is inexpensive, as most nested and